 It’s important for you to think about the role you will play as the facilitator.
-It is a crucial job, one that can greatly determine the success of your workshop.
+It is a crucial job, one that can greatly determine the success of your virtual workshop.
 But don’t worry – I have some collaboration strategies for you that will help you shine in your role in this virtual reality we’ve found ourselves in.
 As a facilitator you must allow creativity to flow while maintaining the structure of the workshop.
 There are two aspects that you must keep in mind as you prepare for your workshop:

 - Firstly, since you have to guide the workshop you must fully understand and convey to your audience that the purpose of the workshop is to dive deeper into the problem or topic that the workshop will be addressing, and it’s okay for participants to not have a high-level understanding of the topic.
 As the facilitator, it’s more important to answer questions and help everyone come out of the workshop with a better understanding of the topic and unveil the root of the problem being addressed.

 - Secondly, you have to empathize with the people working with you.
 When I prepare my workshops I try to keep in mind that my team members are also nervous about taking on a remote collaborative process and will need me to keep them motivated and engaged through the process, as well as guide them on working with the virtual tools being used.